checked on 16-08-2012 for the BOOK

 In nearly 70 years Dr. Modak accomplished all this at the grassroot level and empowered men and women of all communities through his modern approach.
 He was a great achiever and did not believe in publicity.
 He became a role model for three generations.
 Although he never worked for awards but awards have been rightfully coming to him for his tireless work.
 He was given Jamnalal Bajaj award for social service in the year 1986 and was also conferred an award by industrialist Navalmal Firodia in the year 2001 and was chosen for Swarup Sewa award.
 In the year 2003, Dr. Modak was decorated with the Pune Ratna award.

 The best accolade for Dr. Modak’s work has come from the very villagers among whom he has worked untiringly for nearly seventy five years.
 Many of them donated the land for his cause, be it school building or tree plantation or campsite.
 The villagers participated in all activities proposed by him for their upliftment.
 Nearly three generations have stood behind him in his great social movement and in turn have not only benifited but have also learned a lot.
-He
+He transformed the life of people in the entire region, and his deeds will keep motivating present generation to realize its social responsibilities and work towards the cause of holistic rural development.

 Looking at the great missionary zeal and achievements, Dr. Modak, who was popularly known as the barefoot doctor, in the field of social work, was also nominated for a national recognition of his selfless social service, namely ‘Padmashree award’ for the year 2004.